Skip to main content

 Click here to register

 On October 5, 2018, the Disaster Recovery Reform Act (DRRA) of 2018 was signed into law as part of the Federal Aviation Administration Reauthorization Act of 2018.
-The goal of the DRRA is to improve the nation's capacity to respond to and recover from catastrophic events.
+The goal is to improve the nation's capacity to respond to and recover from catastrophic events.

-On August 9, 2019, House Bill 2206 passed, directing the state fire marshal to develop and administer a statewide program to evaluate the condition of buildings after an emergency and determine whether the buildings may be safely occupied.
+On August 9, 2019, the governor signed House Bill 2206, creating the Oregon Safety Assessment Program.
+This legislation directed the Department of the State Fire Marshal to develop and administer a statewide program to evaluate the condition of buildings after an emergency and determine whether the buildings may be safely occupied.

 Links